-These myths and stereotypes are some common everyday over-generalized beliefs and misconceptions about Deaf people.
+Some of these myths and stereotypes are some common everyday over-generalized beliefs, assumptions, and misconceptions about Deaf people.

 Myth/Stereotype: Deaf people have poor literarcy.
 Or they are expected to be lowly literate.
 Because of deafness, it's hard to learn to read and write English (or other languages) fluently.